portugueslab/brunoise/README.md

 Separate process for the hardware control and communication (parameter and array queues)

-- [ ] Figure out input voltage scaling and optimal formats
+- [ ] Figure out input voltage scaling from the ADC (is it 12-bit?) and optimal saving format

 - [X] Data saving
 HDF file(s): directly split datasets